How Your Behaviors Are Impacting Your Relationships

 • Being closed off to new experiences

-• Inattentiveness to other people’s thoughts and feelings
+• Showing inattentiveness to other people’s thoughts and feelings

-Any of the above might be the kind of behavior which strains current relationships or creates a barrier to forging new ones.
-Always remember though, sometimes we act out of character.
-Maybe there’s one night where you just don’t feel like going to see a movie your friend invited you to, or maybe you’re usually attentive to your partner’s feelings but have a day when you’re too stressed about work to notice they’re feeling down.
-Sure, those events can impact a relationship but they aren’t necessarily “behaviors” if they’re a deviation from the normal pattern.
-It’s only when those actions are common or recurring that they can begin to erode your social connections.
+Any of the above might be the kind of habitual behavior that strains relationships or creates a barrier to forging new ones.
+However, sometimes we act out of character.
+Maybe there’s one night when you just don’t feel like going to see a movie your friend invited you to, or maybe you’re usually attentive to your partner’s feelings but have a day when you’re too stressed about work to notice they’re feeling down.
+Those events can impact a relationship, but they aren’t necessarily habitual behaviors if they’re a deviation from the normal pattern.
+It’s when those actions are common or recurring that they can begin to erode your social connections.

-• A willingness to consider other people’s experiences and points of view
+• Showing a willingness to consider other people’s experiences and points of view

 • Being both honest and trustworthy